qiuyi0907/daily-affirmations/README.md

 ### Short Introduction
-This app project is a static website that made with HTML, CSS and JavaScript only.
+This app project is a static website that is made with HTML, CSS and JavaScript only.
-This is the first project I made during studying full-stack development in Codeacademy.
+This is the first project I made during studying full-stack development at Codeacademy.

 ### Purpose of this app
 The main purpose of the website is to provide a daily positive affirmation to the user based on their name and date of birth.
 Users are recommended to post the sentence on a wall where they can see it frequently, or write it down at the top of their daily to-do list.
-By doing so, they can get positive energy from their unconscious mind which will lead to a good result in their real life.
+By doing so, they can get positive energy from their unconscious mind which will lead to good results in their real life.

 ### How to start
-Click the link to open the app.
+Click the link to open the app: [Daily Affirmation](https://qiuyi0907.github.io/daily-affimration/index.html)

 ### How to use
 - Enter your name.